CenterForOpenScience/COSDev/docs/osf/preprint_providers.rst

         'logo_name': 'provider_id-logo.png',
         'description': 'The description of the preprint provider', 'banner_name': 'provider_id-banner.png',
-        'external_url': 'http://provider-url.org',
+        'domain': 'provider.org'  # Delete this line and add a comment if not using a domain 'external_url': 'http://provider-url.org',
         'example': 'abc12',  # An example guid for this provider (Will have to be updated after the provider is up)
         # Advisory board should be valid html string in triple quotes
         'advisory_board': '''
             <div class="col-xs-12">